Christian Ponder: Personal life

 Ponder married ESPN reporter Samantha Steele on December 17, 2012.
 The couple first started seeing each other after Ponder messaged her on Twitter.
 After two months, the couple decided to get married, driving to a Hudson, Wisconsin courthouse before having their wedding meal at Arby's.
 The two held a formal ceremony the following April.

 Their first child, a daughter named Bowden Saint-Claire Ponder, was born in 2014.
-Bowden Ponder was named after Christian's college football coach at Florida State, Bobby Bowden and also goes by the name "Scout" derived from Samantha's favorite novel To Kill a Mockingbird.
+Bowden Ponder was named after Christian's college football coach at Florida State, Bobby Bowden, and also goes by the name "Scout", derived from Samantha's favorite novel To Kill a Mockingbird.

 In 2017, Samantha revealed on Twitter that the couple's first son was born.
 They named him Robinson True, and said that "he was named after Jackie and David (Robinson)... two men of courage who weren't/aren't afraid to hold to their convictions and take the road less traveled."
+In 2018, the Ponders announced the birth of their third child, a daughter.

 Ponder and his wife live in Arizona and New York City.